natsunoshion/TranskunGUI/README.md

 ## Building from Source

 For building from source, please refer to the instructions in [Pyinstaller](https://pyinstaller.org/en/stable/).
+Use `TranskunGUI.spec` in this repository.